What Is A Dram Shop Lawsuit?

 Where Can Dram Shop Claims Be Filed?

-Unlike Delaware, New York, Pennsylvania and New Jersey allow injury survivors and their loved ones to pursue financial compensation from a negligent licensed establishment in the wake of a drunk driving accident, bar fight or some other alcohol-related incident.
+While not all states in the northeast possess dram shop laws, Pennsylvania is definitely one of them.
+Under the legislation of The Commonwealth, injury survivors and their loved ones may pursue financial compensation from a negligent licensed establishment in the wake of a drunk driving accident, bar fight or some other alcohol-related incident.

 Dram Shop Liability Covers Bar Fights & Other Incidents